sendgrid/docs/source/User_Guide/Transactional_Templates/Using_handlebars.md

 Conditional statements
 {% endanchor %}

-Here are three types of conditonal statements:
+Here are 3 types of conditonal statements:

 - [Basic If, Else, Else If](#-Basic-If--Else-Else-If)
 - [If with a root](#-If-with-a-root)